emrp/emrp2018_Moers_Trashbins/DatabaseSetup.md

 ```
 ## 1.3 Master Data

-There are certain tables where the data needs to be inserted before the database is functional for its use.
+There are certain tables where the data needs to be inserted before the database is functional for the use.
-These
+These tables in the database are identified as,
++ Location
++ Device

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ4NzcwMjUzOSwtNDQzMTAxMTIwLC03OT
-I4ODk5NjMsLTYwNTc3NDc2NywtNDAxMDM3NzQyLC0yNDA0Mjg5
-NjYsNzE1MzAwNDgyLDU3ODU3NDY2Nl19
+eyJoaXN0b3J5IjpbMjkyNTYyODUwLC00NDMxMDExMjAsLTc5Mj
+g4OTk2MywtNjA1Nzc0NzY3LC00MDEwMzc3NDIsLTI0MDQyODk2
+Niw3MTUzMDA0ODIsNTc4NTc0NjY2XX0=
 -->